 Any TUE application that is not complete or legible will not be dealt with and will be returned for completion and re-submission.

-To assist you and your doctor in providing the correct medical documentation, the IGF suggests consulting WADA’s general TUE application checklist or WADA's checklist specific to your condition if it is available here as well as the Medical Information to Support the Decisions of TUECs for guidance on specific common medical conditions, treatments, substances.
+To assist you and your doctor in providing the correct medical documentation, we suggest consulting the WADA’s Checklists for TUE applications for guidance and support, and Medical Information to Support the Decisions of TUECs for guidance on specific common medical conditions, treatments, substances, etc.

 Keep a complete copy of the TUE application form and all medical information submitted in support of your application, and proof that it has been sent.

-How to submit a request for recognition of my national TUE to the IGF?
+How to submit a request for recognition of my NADO's TUE to the IGF?

 When will I receive a decision on my TUE application (or request for recognition)?

-The IGF's TUEC will render a decision as soon as possible, and usually within 21 days from the date of receipt of the complete TUE application (or request for recognition).
+The ITA’s TUEC must render a decision as soon as possible, and usually within 21 days from the date of receipt of the complete TUE application, or request for recognition, unless in exceptional circumstances.

 What if I need to renew my TUE?